Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 **NOTE**:

-* FM on baremetal is disabled by default.
+* `FMNs` are considered Management nodes.
 * FM cannot be disabled after it has been enabled.
-* `FMNs` are considered Management nodes.
 * The two `FMNs` must be part of two different management racks to support Rack Resiliency.
 * This feature will not be supported on systems with Dell/ Mellanox based management networks.